 The empowerment of women entrepreneurs is an EIT Community wide objective.
 Each of the EIT's Innovation Communities are committed to increasing the number of women in innovation.
 For example:

-- EIT Health's WE Health project
+WE Health

 Previous activities